zlfn/rust-gb/README.md

 ### Rust -> LLVM-IR
 Bundled Rust code is compiled to target `avr-unknown-gnu-atmega328`.
 This will provide 8-bit compatibility for z80.
-### LLVM-IR post-processing
-Currently, nigtly Rust's LLVM version is 19. and LLVM-CBE's LLVM version is 17.

 Keep compatibility through the replacement of new function or polyfill.
 ### LLVM-IR -> C